smithy-lang/smithy/docs/source/spec/core.rst

       - **Required**.
 A short title that defines the example.
     * - documentation
       - ``string``
-      - A longer description of the example.
+      - A longer description of the example in the CommonMark_ format.
     * - input
       - ``object``
       - Provides example input parameters for the operation.
 Each key is